YU-Zhejian/art_modern/docs/Guide.md

     libdeflate-static libdeflate-dev
 ```

-Here, `icu-static` is added to support Boost staic linking.
+Here, `icu-static` is added to support Boost when performing static linking.

 **NOTE** Please install the correct version of Boost static library.